Taraxa-project/taraxa-js/README.md

 net.reset()

 ```
-once call above any set, the whole package config will be influenced untill you reset it again.
+once call above any set, the whole package config will be influenced until you reset it again.

 ## methods
 - eth